addiiik/addiiik/README.md

 # 👋 Hi there

-I'm Adrian Kukla, a passionate software engineer focused on building applications that make life easier. </br>
+I'm Adrian, a passionate software engineer focused on building applications that make life easier. </br>
 I love exploring new technologies and challenging myself with interesting projects.

 # 💻 Tech Stack